wchill/defcon26_badgehacking/README.md

 Thanks to the following people (in no particular order, let me know if I forgot your name)

 * negative_alpha and Zwiehunder - brought a ton of useful gear and expertise to DC26, figured out pairing/karma states and U7's LFSR behavior
-* braz and Trevor Roach - figured out how to bruteforce the LFSR in 8 bit mode
+* raldi and Trevor Roach - figured out how to bruteforce the LFSR in 8 bit mode
 * Professor Plum - discovered how to legitimately solve Bobo's head (green O) in v2 firmware, also found the arcade room easter egg when U7 is flipped
 * 0x01Atlas - reverse engineered the badgebus/pairing protocol and also made (one of) the badge emulators
 * repentsinner - setting up the Slack channel where we could share information and coordinate groups to work on the badge